 Visit the home of Carlos Gardel, Argentina’s father of tango

 Sights include the home of Argentina’s most prominent figure in the history of tango, Carlos Gardel.
 This fedora-wearing crooner transformed this notorious street dance into a mainstream cultural phenomenon in the 1920s and 30s, thanks to his popular songs.
-In the Balvanera neighbourhood of Buenos Aires, you will see Pedro’s handsome face painted in colourful murals displaying some of his most famous song lyrics.
+In the Balvanera neighbourhood of Buenos Aires, you will see Carlos’s handsome face painted in colourful murals displaying some of his most famous song lyrics.

 Book your place on a popular full-day walking tour of Buenos Aires in English.